top of page

 The Co-Founder of the Media Editing Group (MEG) is Rich Redmond

-The simulcast proved to be a formidable weapon against Chicago's mainstream news outlets' negative coverage of Mayor Washington and his administration regularly reported during his first term in office (1983-1987).
+"The Mayor's Report" proved to be a formidable weapon for Washington against Chicago's mainstream media outlets' negative coverage of his administration during his first term in office (1983-87).

 bottom of page